ArnaudRinquin/Chrono.js/README.md

 chrono.seconds = 62; //3h51min2sec (=3h50min62sec)
 ```

-# Chrono.js is optimized
-Chrono.js will compute elapsed time (seconds, minutes, hours) only on access.
-This optimization is only available on ECMA5 compliant env (use of Object.defineProperty).
-You may want to use a polyfill to enjoy this feature.

 # Building Chrono.js
 If you want to build Chrono.js from its source, you can just use grunt.
-3 tasks are available:
+Several tasks are available:

-* `grunt` will build Chrono.js and run fast (<1sec) tests
+* `grunt` builds Chrono.js and run fast (<1sec) tests
-* `grunt build` will just build Chrono.js without running any tests (you don't want that)
+* `grunt build` builds Chrono.js without running any tests (you don't want that)
-* `grunt all` will build and run long tests (hours)
+* `grunt longtest` builds and run long tests (2 minutes and more)
+* `grunt buildDemo` builds Chrono.js, runs tests and builds the demo files
+* `grunt watchDemo` is buildDemo + watch any file update to re-run and refresh Chrome

 You should not have to run long tests unless you change something 'hours' attribute related because I already run them for you.